LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 We destroy the view and we see that the view is gone from the group, but that the buffer is still in the datastore and allocated.
 This is so because we did not explicitly destroy or deallocate the data.
+This is in contrast to the first example, where we destroyed the view and its data with a single method call designed for this purpose.

 Next, we create the view again and attach the buffer to it.
-Then,i we apply the data description.
+Then, we apply the data description.
 This restores the state of everything before we destroyed the view.